Jadebook-Journal/jadebook-oss/README.md

 - Auth is setup by default, including password reset and email verification
 - You can export or import all your content in JSON format
-- Unlimited character count (although you should try not to beyond 20K)
+- Unlimited character count (although you should try not to go beyond 20K)
 - You can extend the TipTap v3 editor if you wish (however this might cause compatibility issues)
 - Streak tracking
 - We're also using the React Compiler for maximum performance